Shenzhen railway station

 Shenzhen railway station (深圳站 (Shēnzhèn zhàn), formerly Shum Chun station), also unofficially known as Luohu railway station (罗湖站 (Luóhú zhàn)), is located across from Luohu Commercial City in Nanhu Subdistrict, Luohu District of Shenzhen, Guangdong.
 It is the southern terminus of the Guangzhou-Shenzhen Railway.

 It is one of the two stations with high-speed rail service in Luohu District.
 The other station is Luohu North railway station, which is currently under construction on Shenzhen–Shanwei high-speed railway.

 History

-Shenzhen railway station was first opened as Shum Chun, as the last stop of the Chinese section of the Kowloon–Canton Railway on 8 October 1911.
+Shenzhen railway station was first opened as Shumchun, as the last stop of the Chinese section of the Kowloon–Canton Railway on 8 October 1911.
 This station is situated in Dongmen, in what was then the market town of Shenzhen/Shum Chun.
 It was relocated near its current location on the China-Hong Kong border, opposite Lo Wu station, in 1950.
 However, the station was in turn demolished in 1983 but successively rebuilt and remodeled multiple times to its current scale.